sensebox/books/edu/en/projects/traffic_counter.md

 ## Goal
 Building a functioning traffic counter.
 For this purpose we use an ultrasonic distance sensor.
-The recorded values ​​will be shown in the * Serial Monitor *.
+The recorded values ​​will be shown in the Serial Monitor.

 ## Materials
 * Arduino Uno with Breadboard